-Stakeholder Input
+External Input

-The following stakeholders provided input and feedback that helped guide the ICER team as we shaped our scope and report.
-None of these stakeholders is responsible for the final contents of this report or should be assumed to support any part of this report, which is solely the work of the ICER team and its affiliated researchers.
+The following individuals and organizations provided input and feedback that helped guide the ICER team as we shaped our scope and report.
+None of these individuals or organizations is responsible for the final contents of this report or should be assumed to support any part of this report, which is solely the work of the ICER team and its affiliated researchers.